kesselaprod/openwrtopensslguide/README.md

 openssl ca -selfsign -config rootCA.cnf -in rootCA.csr.pem -out rootCA.pem -extensions rootCA_ext -startdate 20200430120000Z -enddate 20210429235959Z
 ```

-(at this step you should open a new command prompt)

 #### Show RootCA
 ```
 openssl x509 -in rootCA.pem -noout -text -certopt no_version,no_pubkey,no_sigdump -nameopt multiline